 Cash Budget Definition

-The cash budget contains an itemization of the projected sources and uses of cash in a future period.
+A cash budget itemizes the projected sources and uses of cash in a future period.
 This budget is used to ascertain whether company operations and other activities will provide a sufficient amount of cash to meet projected cash requirements.
 If not, management must find additional funding sources.

 The inputs to the cash budget come from several other budgets.
 The results of the cash budget are used in the financing budget, which itemizes investments, debt, and both interest income and interest expense.